mlcommons/algorithmic-efficiency/README.md

 ## Releases & Roadmap

 The AlgoPerf benchmark is an actively evolving project designed to keep pace with the rapidly changing field of machine learning.
-To ensure clarity and reproducibility, we have adopted a unified versioning system.
+To ensure clarity and reproducibility, we have adopted a unified versioning system: codebase, rules, and leaderboard all share the same `Major.Minor` version. `Patch` versions may differ for minor updates.
 All results produced under the same `Major.Minor` version are comparable, making it easy to cite "`AlgoPerf v0.X`" and know exactly which set of rules, code, and submissions are being referenced.

-Here is an overview of our key releases and the future roadmap:
+Here is an overview of our key releases and the future roadmap.
+For a detailed list of changes in each release, see our [**Changelog**](docs/CHANGELOG.md).:

 - `v0.5` - Inaugural Competition <br> The benchmark as run for the first AlgoPerf competition in 2024.
 The key findings and analysis from this competition are detailed in our [**ICLR 2025 Results Paper**](https://openreview.net/forum?id=CtM5xjRSfm).
 It serves as a historical reference.
   - **Leaderboard:** Archived at [**AlgoPerf v0.5 Leaderboard**](https://github.com/mlcommons/submissions_algorithms/tree/main/previous_leaderboards/algoperf_v05).